labring/sealos/docs/4.0/docs/cloud/examples/how-to-depoy-bytebase-on-sealos-cloud.md

 bytebase-85db7644bc-pt9cl                                        1/1     Running   0          5s
 ```

-Then you can access bytebase through the set public network secondary domain name, such as https://bytebase.cloud.sealos.io
+Then you can access Bytebase through the configured address https://bytebase.cloud.sealos.io.